-Blog Content Planning: How to Plan a Month of Posts in One Day
+Blog Post Planning: How to Plan a Month of Content in One Day

 Blog content planning is the secret to staying consistent as a blogger.
 Do you ever feel like you’re constantly chasing deadlines?
 One day you’re celebrating a new post, the next you’re staring blankly at your screen, panicked because you have nothing for next week.